PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 The first step to writing your scenario is to identify exactly what you want to test, and limit the test's scope to that.
 For this example **we will be checking that the customer link in the Back Office "Orders" page redirects to the "view customer" page**.
 The second step involves a manual check of this very scenario to be sure it's working, and to write down all the steps needed, from start to finish.

-Now that you have the scenario, you can create a new javascript file and write your scenario using Mocha (see example below).
+Now that we have the scenario, we can create a new javascript file and write our scenario using Mocha (see example below).

+The directory in which we create our file should be chosen wisely (which campaign?
+BO or FO?
+Which page in BO? ...).
+This file organization is very important since Mocha lets you run test by folders (recursively or not), so grouping your tests by features or meta-features (pages) is a very good idea.

 ```js
 // 'describe' = scenario